sergey21000/llama-cpp-python-wheels/README.md

 > [!NOTE]
 > If `import llama_cpp` returns an error `Failed to load shared library: libgomp.so.1`, then you need to install the library
 > ```
-> sudo apt-get update
-> sudo apt-get install libgomp1
+> sudo apt-get update && apt-get install -y libgomp1
 > ```

 Linux x86_64 / Python 3.11 / CPU (Google Colab)